csjcode/security-tools-blockchain/README.md

 ### ZachXBT list of OSINT tools (with my added URLs, descriptions)

 ZachXBT @zachxbt -- investigator on X.com -- made a list of OSINT tools he uses for blockchain investigations, but only included name and a short description.
 This was posted in a telegram group.
+From his message: "Note: I am not paid by these platforms to mention them and do not have referral links to share.
+I regularly have people ask me about tools I use in my investigations so here’s a comprehensive list: "

 I added urls for each, best I could figure out and extra info.
 I will probably add more tools here soon below the list (I know a few others).